Skip to content

 TL;DR

 Couples therapy at our practice integrates the Gottman Method (Christina Mathieson's primary frame, Level 2 trained), Emotionally Focused Therapy and attachment-based work (Michelle Cortez's primary frame), and a trauma-informed lens to couples work (Jalyse Stewart, who also offers weekend sessions).
 Sex therapy is woven in when intimacy is part of the picture.
-Most couples see meaningful shifts in 8–12 sessions; affair recovery and long-standing avoidance take longer.
-Online across California, plus in-person sessions in Walnut Creek.
+Timelines vary by what's bringing you in: recurring conflict cycles, dead-bedroom distance, affair recovery, and fence-sitting all have different clinical arcs.
+Online across California.

 Good fit if